7RU7H/Archive/Development/Languages/C/Useful-C.md

 //pIndirectPlugOfThePlugOfTheVideo
 //Points to...
 //pMicrosoftAndAIModelsIntoResurrectingPinball
-char * pMicrosoftAndAIModelsIntoResurrectingPinball = "Microsoft putting Pinball on Windows 11 will make some people switch Windows 11";
+char * pMicrosoftAndAIModelsIntoResurrectingPinball = "Microsoft putting Pinball on Windows 11 will make some people switch to Windows 11";
 char ** pIndirectPlugOfThePlugOfTheVideo = &pMicrosoftAndAIModelsIntoResurrectingPinball;
 // So
 return *pIndirectPlugOfThePlugOfTheVideo;